alisnwu/cifkit/README.md

 ### Polyhedron

-You can visualize the polyhedron generated from each atomic site based on the coordination number geoemtry.
+You can visualize the polyhedron generated from each atomic site based on the coordination number geometry.
 In our research, the goal is to map the structure and coordination number with the physical property.

 ```python